 The four players voted into the Hall of Fame on this day in 1963 all entered courtesy of the Veterans’ Committee.
 And veterans they all were: Sam Rice hit 34 homers and knocked in 1,078 runs with the Senators from 1915-1934; Lefthander Eppa Rixey posted a 266-251 record with the Phillies and the Reds from 1912-1933; outfielder Elmer Fick hit 48 taters with 756 rbi’s in an illness-shortened career from 1898-1910 for the Phillies and the Reds; and John Clarkson posted a 328-178 record from 1882-1894, pitching for the Worcester Ruby Legs (one year), the Chicago White Stockings (four), the Boston Beaneaters (three), and the Cleveland Spiders (three).

 Righthander Monte Pearson (1978) deserves first mention among the three Yankee players to have died on January 27, as he threw to a stellar 61-27 mark with two saves in New York from 1936-1940; he won 100 games with only 61 losses with four saves in the bigs from 1932-1941.
 Lefthanded first baseman Dale Long (1991) ended his career by hitting seven home runs with 27 rbi’s with New York from 1960-1963, capping a 13-year big-leagues stay in which he cleared 132 fences, good for 467 rbi’s.
 Righty reliever Bob Kammeyer (2003) recorded no wins, losses, or saves in eight games for the 1978-1979 Yankees, his only team.
-Though negative, his one game with the ’79 Yanks bears mentioning: He allowed eight runs while failing to record an out.
+Though a negative one, he holds a mark that cannot be bettered (or worsened), just equaled.
+In his one game with the ’79 Yanks, he allowed eight runs while failing to record an out, an era of “infinity.”

 Worthy of mention among ballplayers who did not play for the Yanks but who died on January 27 are two outfielders, three righthanded pitchers, and one who threw from the left side.
 Joe Vosmik (1962) hit 65 home runs good for 874 rbi’s from 1930-1944, mostly with Cleveland; while fellow outfielder Chuck Hinton (2013) cleared 113 fences and drove in 443 runs playing mostly for Cleveland and Washington from 1961 through 1971.
 Senators righthander Jim Shaw (also 1962) went 84-98 with 17 saves from 1913-1921; and Sarge Connally (1978), 49-60-31 with the 1921-1929 White Sox and the 1931-1934 Indians.
 Portsider Bob Steele (1962, again!) won 16, lost 38, and saved three games pitching for the Cardinals, the Pirates, and the Giants from 1916-1919; and righty Charlie Williams (2015), who debuted with the Mets in 1971, but played the rest of his time through 1978 with the Giants, to an overall 23-22 mark with four saves.
 He appeared in 268 games, 33 of them starts.